 DID YOU KNOW?

 Since our beginning, the Women’s Recovery Center has provided gender specific alcohol and other drug treatment services.
 The Center is not a “free treatment facility.”
-All medically uninsured clients pay based on a sliding fee scale to zero, taking into account the family’s financial situation; however, no one is ever refused needed care solely because of the lack of financial resources.
+All medically uninsured clients pay based on a sliding fee scale to zero.
+The family’s financial situation is evaluated and considered.
+However, no one is ever refused needed care due to a lack of financial resources.
 In fact, in 2013 the Center provided $260,000 or 25% of our annual budget in charity care for medically indigent women.

 THE FACE OF ADDICTION HAS CHANGED

 This crisis extends from the inner city to the suburbs to rural areas and all socioeconomic backgrounds.
 Heather represents the changing face of addiction.
 She served as the Valedictorian of the Women’s Recovery Center’s annual graduation program.
 She has more than one year of sobriety.

 Raised in a middle class Cleveland suburb, Heather shared that she began drinking alcohol and smoking marijuana at the age of 15.
 “When I took my first Oxycontin, it was like an epiphany.
 I only craved heroin and opiates from that point,” she said.
 Heather attended two high profile residential treatment programs.
 These exhausted the family’s health insurance benefits, yet she relapsed each time after discharge.
 Heather’s experience defines our program.
 She chose not to slide through the Center’s program, but to work her own program.
 She said, “I am grateful and happy.
 I have furniture in my apartment.
 When I was using, a table or sofa had no purpose to me.
 When anybody knocked on my door, I would keep the door locked and hide inside.”

 When I took my first Oxycontin, it was like an epiphany.
 I only craved heroin and opiates from that point.